INSPECTING FIRE SERVICE LIFTS – MONTHLY CHECKS UNDER THE FIRE SAFETY (ENGLAND) REGULATIONS 2022

 Bring routine lift inspections in-house to boost your organisation’s visibility, strengthen resident trust, and demonstrate your commitment to competence under the Building Safety Act.

-- Track progress with smart dashboards that let you enrol multiple learners in seconds
+- Track progress with smart dashboards

-This training deepens your team’s understanding of legal lift safety requirements, helping them act with clarity and play a visible role in safer buildings and stronger resident engagement.
+This training deepens your team’s understanding of lift safety requirements, helping them act with clarity and play a visible role in safer buildings and stronger resident engagement.